-Because the array-based list implementation is defined to store list elements in contiguous cells of the array, the insert, append, and remove methods must maintain this property.
-Inserting or removing elements at the tail of the list is easy, and the append operation takes $\Theta(1)$ time.
-However, if we wish to insert an element at the head of the list, all elements currently in the list must shift one position toward the tail to make room, as illustrated by Figure 4.3.
+maintain this property.
+Inserting or removing elements at the tail of the list is easy, so the append operation takes $\Theta(1)$ time.
+But if we wish to insert an element at the head of the list, all elements currently in the list must shift one position toward the tail to make room, as illustrated by Figure 4.3.
 This process takes $\Theta(n)$ time if there are n elements already in the list.
-If we wish to insert at position i within a list of n elements, then n-i elements must shift toward the tail.
-Removing an element from the head of the list is similar in that all remaining elements in the array must shift toward the head by one position to fill in the gap.
-To remove the element at position i, n-i-1 elements must shift toward the head.
-In the average case, insertion or removal requires moving half of the elements, which is $\Theta(n)$ .
+If we wish to insert at position i within a list of n elements, then n - i elements must shift toward the tail.
+Removing an element from the head of the list is similar in that all remaining element at position i, n - i - 1 elements must shift toward the element at position or removal requires moving half of the elements, which is $\Theta(n)$.